Call4Cloud | MMP-C | Autopilot | Device Preparation

 }

-This PowerShell script from above will give you the option to translate that WNF statename to something more useful.
+This PowerShell script from above will allow you to translate that WNF statename to something more useful.

 This TaskName: 41871D20A3BC3475 will show you one hit on google but I decided to open IDA again and open the ContentDeliveryManager.utilities.dll